Botox | What to Expect With Your Injections

 Botox is an Allergan product that is a form of purified botulinum toxin A. It softens wrinkles by blocking the nerves that move your muscles.
 These injections work best on the wrinkles that you see when you move your face.

 Dysport and Xeomin are 2 other kinds of botulinum toxins available.
-And there's another one coming - Jeuveau.
+And there's a newcomer too - Jeuveau.
 They compete with the Allergan brand, Botox, but they all work in a very similar way.

 Most people use it to correct forehead lines, frown lines, and crow’s feet.
 It's also used on those lines around the nose (that show when you squint) and lines around the neck.
 Some people use Botox to create an eyebrow lift.
 Other injectors use it to correct excessive underarm sweating (hyperhidrosis) and even migraines.